-Thailand’s Anti-Money Laundering Office (AMLO), in partnership with Indonesia’s financial intelligence unit (FIU) Pusat Pelaporan dan Analisis Transaksi Keuangan (PPATK) and AUSTRAC, is hosting the 4th regional Counter-Terrorism Financing (CTF) Summit in Bangkok from 6-8 November 2018.
+Thailand’s Anti-Money Laundering Office (AMLO), in partnership with Indonesia’s financial intelligence unit (FIU) Pusat Pelaporan dan Analisis Transaksi Keuangan (PPATK) and AUSTRAC, hosted the 4th regional Counter-Terrorism Financing (CTF) Summit in Bangkok from 6-8 November 2018.

-This year’s CTF Summit is focusing on the expansion of regional synergies and solutions and will showcase initiatives including:
+This year’s CTF Summit focused on the expansion of regional synergies and solutions and showcased initiatives including:

-- a regional risk assessment regarding non-profit organisation red flag indicators
+- a regional risk assessment on non-profit organisation red flag indicators

 - the identification and prioritisation of ISIL affiliate organisations in the region and the threats posed to the region, as well as other emerging terrorist organisations